solana-foundation/solana-improvement-documents/proposals/0148-stake-program-move-instructions.md

 new undelegated lamports becoming trapped in delegated stake accounts.

-The motivation for `MoveLamports` is to enable housekeeping tasks such as reclaiming lmaports from `Merge` destinations.
+The motivation for `MoveLamports` is to enable housekeeping tasks such as reclaiming lamports from `Merge` destinations.

 ## Alternatives Considered